 If you are receiving a wire transfer, it can be domestic or international, you need to know another number.
 The ABA routing number on your checks is just for ACH transfers, which is a separate system than a wire transfer.
 A wire transfer is often used when you want to transfer the money quickly and ACH transfers, while free, take a few days to process.

 At TD Bank, incoming wire transfers cost $15 for either international and domestic transactions.
-For outgoing wire transfers, a domestic wire costs $30 and an international wire costs $50.
-(TD Bank's full personal fee schedule)
+For outgoing wire transfers, a domestic wire transfer costs $30 and an international wire transfer costs $50.
+(TD Bank’s full personal fee schedule)